ogbigboss/how-i-got-my-netflix-show-cancelled/pt1/ch5/draft1.md

 Let's break these two methods down.

 First is `the_gg_move`, the main method, the thing.
-While in a tele conference meeting while working from home, if you can hide your camera and mute your mic while others do the opposite, you can then basically talk out loud to find out whether the hardware honors the software, or, whether there is a separate program running on your and some of your co worker's machines that monitors your audio and converts it to text in real time so they can know what you're saying.
+In a tele conference meeting while working from home, if you can hide your camera and mute your mic while others do the opposite, you can find out based on other's reactions how they are audio surveilling you.
+You basically talk out loud to find out whether the hardware honors the software, or, whether there is a separate program running on your and some of your co worker's machines that monitors your audio and converts it to text in real time so they can know what you're saying, without you knowing it's running.

 It's key to note that this would happen in a separate piece of software than your Zoom or Google hangout meeting, most likely, which is to say, if `the_gg_move` feels effective in a meeting, it's more than possible that your mic is not muted and is transcribing whatever it hears into text as often as you or anyone, even your television, speaks out loud around it.